csquared/rack-worker/README.md

 # Rack::Worker

-  Rack middleware that implements the Worker Pattern Processes GET requests with a worker backend and only serves them straight from a cache.
+  Rack middleware that implements the Worker Pattern.

+  It processes GET requests with a worker backend and only serves them straight from a cache.
+  While processing the request it serves empty HTTP 202 responses.
   Your web frontend is never blocked processing the request.

 ## Installation